Notice of death affidavit illinois 2025

 Contact us

-After your death, the person you gave your property to in the TODI will have to file the Notice of Death Affidavit and Acceptance of Transfer on Death Instrument with the same Recorder of Deeds office where the TODI is recorded.
+While no longer mandatory, it is still recommended that the person you gave your property to in the TODI file a Notice of Death Affidavit and Acceptance of Transfer on Death Instrument with the same Recorder of Deeds office where the TODI is recorded.
 This must be done within 2 years of your death.

 People also ask